yury-lysogorskiy/lammps/doc/src/fix_bond_react.rst

 periodic boundary conditions if applicable. :math:`R` is defined by the *overlap* sub-keyword.
 Note that the default value for :math:`R` is 0.0, which will allow atoms to strongly overlap if you are inserting where other atoms are present.
+The molecule ID of a created atom is zero, unless the *reset_mol_ids molmap* option is used.
 The velocity of each created atom is initialized in a random direction with a magnitude calculated from the instantaneous temperature of the reaction site.

 .. note::